arthursn/msys_hook_conda/README.md

 This patch provides a custom `__conda_activate` function that:
 - Removes carriage returns
 - Properly escapes PS1 prompts with Unicode character support
-- Ensures conda environments activate correctly in MSYS2/Git Bash
+- Ensures conda environments activate correctly in MSYS2/Git Bash, zsh, and potentially other shells

 ## Usage